-3. The computer with the DWA-125 installed is unable to connect to the wireless network and/or the Internet.

-- Check that the LED indicators for the broadband modem are indicating normal activity.
+- 3. The computer with the DWA-171 installed is unable to connect to the wireless network and/or the Internet. - Check that the LED indicators for the broadband modem are indicating normal activity.
 If not, there may be a problem with the broadband connection. - Check that the LED indicators on the wireless router are functioning properly.
 If not, check that the AC power and Ethernet cables are firmly connected. - Check that the IP Address, subnet mask, gateway, and DNS settings are correctly entered for the network - In Infrastructure mode, make sure the same Service Set Identifier (SSID) is specified on the settings for the wireless clients and access points.
-The SSID factory default setting for D-Link products is default.
+By default, the SSID factory setting for D-Link products is blank.
 (Double-click on the WLAN icon in the taskbar.
 The Link Info screen will display the SSID setting.)